5 Ways to Stop Your Boredom Eating Habit

 But If You Are to Eat...

 Sometimes hunger really does strike and takes despite taking the steps to stop boredom eating.
-If stomach growls take predominance, munch on these guilt-free snacks:
+If stomach growls take predominance, munch on a healthy snack, including the following:

 Carrots and Hummus